-Leaders can be thought of as teachers, politicians, warriors, or problem solvers.
-When we think of leaders as problem solvers, this opens the possibility of honing their problem-solving skills through training.
+We often think of leaders as problem solvers, and this opens the possibility of leaders honing their problem-solving skills through training.
 But how can we train leaders to solve problems?
 Specifically, it is something called “case-based knowledge” that allows leaders to solve complex issues.
 Case-based knowledge refers to the context of the problem and any previous experience with similar issues, like a mental library of information tailored toward a specific problem.

 But while case-based knowledge has the potential to improve performance in leadership roles, it is not necessarily enough by itself.
 Some leaders may get bogged down in the details of a decision or find it difficult to work on multiple cases at once because their case-based knowledge is stored in insufficient “mental models.”
 A mental model is a network of information that helps people mentally process and store information efficiently.
-Leaders’ mental models directly impact their behavior and problem-solving ability.
+Mental models directly impact a leader’s behavior and problem-solving ability.

 NINE SKILLS FOR PROBLEM-SOLVING LEADERS